Russia-Ukraine War: What to know on Day 9 of Russian assault

 HOW MANY REFUGEES AND CASUALTIES?

-The United Nations has said 1 million people have fled Ukraine since the assault started on Feb.
+The United Nations has said 1 million people have fled Ukraine since Russia’s assault started on Feb.
 24. This amounts to more than 2% of Ukraine’s population, though some of those fleeing are citizens of other countries.
+UNICEF said Friday that 500,000 of those who’ve left Ukraine are children.

-Russia acknowledged nearly 500 Russian troops have been killed and around 1,600 have been wounded.
+Russia has acknowledged that nearly 500 Russian troops have been killed and around 1,600 have been wounded.
 Among them, Maj.
 Gen. Andrei Sukhovetsky, the commanding general of the Russian 7th Airborne Division, who had previous experience in Syria.

 Ukraine has not released similar casualty figures for its armed forces.